Green Crimes and Joint Crime Ventures: Laundering Natural Resources

 Introduction

-The high value and scarcity of natural resources increasingly attracts criminal entrepreneurs operating in the legal economy.
+The high value and scarcity of natural resources increasingly attract criminal entrepreneurs operating in the legal economy.
 The laundering of natural resources is a prime example where illegally obtained natural resources are converted into legal products.

 Consumer Impact